-Figure 2: Part of Subject Site Area are Crown Land Source: State Environmental Planning Policy (Coastal Management) 2018 (Coastal Management SEPP)
+Figure 2: Crown Land (Lot 1 DP 327309 and Lot 1 DP 909052) Source: State Environmental Planning Policy (Coastal Management) 2018 (Coastal Management SEPP)

 The site is located wholly within Majors Bay Reserve and does not impact the provision of any existing facilities or infrastructure operated by other Government agencies or utility providers.
 Liaison with the relevant sewer, electricity and gas providers will be undertaken prior to and during works on the site.
 Stakeholder consultation with Government agencies is not required for the proposed activity.